mvolkmann/blog/src/swift/SwiftUI.md

 Note how a nested struct is used to group related constants.
 An example reference to one of these is `Constants.Colors.primary`.

-### Executing Code When View Appears
+### Executing Code When View Appears/Disappears

 There are three ways to specify code to run when a view is created or first appears.

 1. Place code in the view initializer (`init`).
-1. For synchronous code, attach an `onAppear` view modifier to the outermost view returned by the `body` function.
+1. For synchronous code, apply the `onAppear` view modifier to the outermost view returned by the `body` function, passing it a closure.
-1. For asynchronous code, attach a `task` view modifier to the outermost view returned by the `body` function.
+1. For asynchronous code, apply the `task` view modifier to the outermost view returned by the `body` function, passing it a closure.

 The `task` view modifier takes a closure that is run in an asynchronous content and the code inside it can use the `await` keyword.